CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 * Warm 0.25% Trypsin-EDTA and D10 media in 37C water bath.
 Once pre-warmed, place under hood.
 * Take out flask with confluent cell growth.
 Remove all D10 media in flask and discard.
 * Wash flask with Trypsin (2mL for T25 and 5mL for T75) 2-3 times then discard Trypsin.
-* Add Trypsin to each flask (0.5mL for T25 and 1.5mL for T75).
+* Add Trypsin to flask (0.5mL for T25 and 1.5mL for T75).
 Place flask on side and make sure Trypsin coats the bottom of the flask.
 * Incubate flask with trypsin at 37C for 5 minutes.
 * Check flask under microscope to see if cells are floating in suspension or still adhered to the flask.
 If still adhered, place flask back into the incubator for another 5 minutes then check again.
 * Resuspend with 8.5 mL of D10 media.